teaql/teaql-quick-start/quick-start/function-patten.md

 3. *consistent*

-    if you create a variable
+    eg. If you create a variable that belongs to familyList, you must use `Q.family()`,